-When I update our Spanish Property Market reports at the start of a new year there is always the disadvantage of not having full year statistics to hand.
-For some issues, such as unemployment and tourism, they filter through in the first couple of months of the year but the key numbers for the overseas sector of the property market are slower to show up.
-When I wrote this report for 2022/23 I only had the figures for the 1st half of 2022 to hand but I said the way in which overseas purchasers continued buying property in Spain in 2021 allowed for a degree of optimism for the full year totals for 2022.
+When I update our Spanish Property Market reports at the start of a new year I'm always at a disadvantage of not having full year statistics to hand.
+Some issues, such as unemployment and tourism, filter through in the first couple of months of the year but the key numbers for the overseas sector of the property market are slower to show up.
+When I wrote this analysis for 2023 I only had the figures for the 1st half of 2022 to hand but I said the way in which overseas purchasers continued buying property in Spain in 2021 allowed for a degree of optimism for the full year totals for 2022.
 My optimism was not misplaced.

-In the event, now we have some of the statistics for the whole of 2022 they are better than good, they are record-breaking all-time highs.
+In the event, the statistics for the whole of 2022 were better than good, they were recordbreaking all-time highs.
 In total, there were 143,629 foreign buyers in Spain in 2022.
 That's 28.5% higher than in 2021, which itself was the previous all-time high, and 32% higher that in 2019, the last full year before the pandemic arrived.